If I ask the government a question do I have the right to get an answer?

 In another break from the usual I haven’t started with a quote from our Constitution.
 Freedom of Information is not a right protected by the Constitution of St Helena, or by our law.

-So if it is not in the constitution is it a human right?
+is not in the constitution is it a human right?

 The answer, according to the United Nations, is yes.